kddnewton/kddnewton.github.io/_posts/2022-02-14-formatting-ruby-part-1.md

 * `on_stmts_add` is called with the result of the `on_stmts_new` and `on_binary` calls.
 We push the result of the righthand operand (the `on_binary`) onto the value of the lefthand operand (the `on_stmts_new`).
 This results in an array of a single value containing the result of the `on_binary` call.
 * `on_program` is called with the result of the `on_stmts_add` call.
 We immediately return that value.

-While it may be difficult to fully see why things are happening in that order, fortunately ripper provides some nice APIs to make it easier to understand.

 ## API

+There are a number of APIs within ripper that you can use when processing dispatched events.
 First, it's important to discuss a couple of helper APIs within ripper that represent a lot of important functionality.
 Then we'll discuss the bigger APIs represented by the two subclasses that ripper ships with.

 ### `#lineno` and `#column`